 Subsequent to making the same 1867 vow as Fr.
 Luc Desilets, namely promoting enrolment in the Confraternity of the Most Holy Rosary established at the Cape in 1694, they have been employing all means possible to spread the "Recipe for Renewal."
 Whether it be through Media, Pilgrimages to the Cape, Apparition Evangelization, or the Rosary Bowl initiative inspired by Venerable Fr.
 Patrick Peyton, the "Call to Action" is enrolment in the Rosary Confraternity.

 Following the Historic 1947 Marian Congress in Ottawa, Ontario, Canada, where Fr.
 Peyton ran a booth preaching on the Rosary, (and providentially just blocks from the MDM) he collaborated with Canada's National Marian Shrine at Cap-de-la-Madeleine and held his first Rosary Crusades in 1948... this led to reaching millions with the family rosary message!

 The Marian Devotional Movement is intentionally combining Fr.
 Peyton's vision of the Rosary Crusades popularizing the phrase "The family that prays together, stays together," with Fr.
-Luc Desilet's Rosary resolution to reestablish enrolment in the Confraternity of the Most Holy Rosary.The MDM is in the process of applying to become a Charitable Trust.
-In the interim, many have, along with their prayerful support, financially supported the efforts of the Marian Devotional Movement.
+Luc Desilet's Rosary resolution to reestablish enrolment in the Confraternity of the Most Holy Rosary.The MDM is a Charitable Trust.
+Many have, along with their prayerful support, financially supported the efforts of the Marian Devotional Movement.
 What began as a mustard seed is now flourishing all over the world as more and more pilgrims enrol in the Rosary Confraternity.

 2018 & 2019